-Opens the Selection Properties display window, which shows details concerning the
+Opens the Selection Properties display window, which shows details concerning the currently selected Clip

-Tracks menu
+Tracks Menu

+Add Audio Track

+Opens the Create Tracks dialog to enable new Audio Tracks / Mixer Strips to be created in the Timeline and Mixer

+Menus : Tracks 29 - 731
-Add Audio Track Opens the Create Tracks dialog to enable new Audio Tracks / Mixer Strips to be created in the Timeline and Mixer Delete Track Removes the currently selected Track from the composition editor Delete to Last Track Deletes all Tracks between the currently selected Tracks to the last Track on the Composition Editor Auto-connect Automatically connect all Tracks sequentially to any available Mixer Strip inputs

-Select Previous Track Group Selects the Track group above the currently selected Track group

-Select Next Track GroupSelects the Track group below the currently selected Track group requires creation of new Tracks

-Duplicate Selected Track Group Duplicates the currently selected Track group

-Auto Create/Delete Track Groups When enabled allows Track Groups to be automatically created when Clips insertion

-Select Previous TrackSelects the audio Track above the currently selected Track

-Select Next Track Selects the audio Track below the currently selected Track

-Deselect Track Deselects the currently selected audio Track

-Auto Select Tracks The audio Track is automatically selected on any Click / Move in its content

-Selected Track >
+Add Video Track Adds a Video Track above the Track selected currently.
+If no Track is selected adds a Video Track at the top of the Timeline.
+Delete Track Removes the currently selected Track from the composition editor Delete to Last Track Deletes all Tracks between the currently selected Tracks to the last Track on the Composition Editor Auto-connect Automatically connect all Tracks sequentially to any available Mixer Strip inputs Select Previous Track Group Selects the Track group above the currently selected Track group Select Next Track Group Selects the Track group below the currently selected Track group Duplicate Selected Track Group Duplicates the currently selected Track group Auto Create/Delete Track Groups When enabled allows Track Groups to be automatically created when Clips insertion requires creation of new Tracks Select Previous Track Selects the audio Track above the currently selected Track Select Next Track Selects the audio Track below the currently selected Track Deselect Track Deselects the currently selected audio Track Auto Select Tracks The audio Track is automatically selected on any Click / Move in its content Selected Track > Mute Solo Monitoring Mode Record Ready Display Mode Show/Hide Automati Show/Hide Automati on Sub-Tracks Automation Init Automation Snapsho ot .
+Automation Snapsho ot Region Automation Delete Automation Erase Automation Trim Synchronize Tracks & Strips The audio Track and its associated mixing console strip are always selected together.

-Mute Solo

-Monitoring Mode Record Ready Display Mode

-Show/Hide Automation

-Show/Hide Automation Sub-Tracks

-Automation Init

-Automation Snapshot

-Automation Snapshot Region

-Automation Delete

-Automation Erase

-Automation Trim

-Synchronize Tracks & Strips The audio Track and its associated mixing console strip are always selected together.

 Also, When Strips are Created Deleted or Moved in the Mixer Configuration page (or with the right mouse button context menus) the connected Tracks are also Created/Destroyed or moved accordingly.
 When Strips are Created or Moved the Tracks are Created or Moved seamlessly.
 On Deleting a Strip or Strips, only empty Tracks are destroyed.
 Tracks containing Clips are preserved, disconnected and set to minimum size.

-Select All Clips This command selects and highlights all Clips on the selected Track

-Select All Clips to Mark In Selects all Clips on the Track from the beginning of the composition up to the mark in

-Select All Clips between Marks Selects all Clips on the Track between the Mark In and Mark Out

-Select All Clips from Mark Out Selects all Clips on the Track from the Mark Out to the end of the composition

-Deselect All ClipsDeselects all Clips on the selected Track
+Select All Clips This command selects and highlights all Clips on the selected Track Select All Clips to Mark In Selects all Clips on the Track from the beginning of the composition up to the mark in Select All Clips between Marks Selects all Clips on the Track between the Mark In and Mark Out Select All Clips from Mark Out Selects all Clips on the Track from the Mark Out to the end of the composition Deselect All Clips Deselects all Clips on the selected Track Mute All Tracks Mutes all Tracks in the current Project. ·

+Ripple

-Ripple Launches the Ripple Tracks dialog box
+Launches the Ripple Tracks dialog box

+Extend

-Extend Automatically extends the number of Tracks to accommodate all the Media channels of each of the Clips of one or more timeline Track(s)
+Automatically extends the number of Tracks to accommodate all the Media channels of each of the Clips of one or more timeline Track(s)